AusClimateService/data-code-group/roadmap.md

 Once ACS starts delivering products that are used to make real decisions (i.e. beyond the initial 6-month period), provenance tracking (with Zenodo integration) alone isn't enough.
-There also needs to be processes in place to ensure the quality/reliability of the code we use.
+There also needs to be processes in place to ensure the quality/reliability of the code we use (and the consistency of the metadata associated with the data files we produce).
-This would include the use of continuous integration to run unit tests, formal code review for all changes to the code base, etc.
+This would include the use of continuous integration to run unit tests, formal code review for all changes to the code base, adoption of widely used file conventions
+(e.g. CF-compliance via tools like [CMOR](https://cmor.llnl.gov/)), etc.
 Once the project gets to this operational stage, as a team we'll need to decide exactly what quality control measures we want to put in place.
 In the meantime,